Kong/docs.konghq.com/app/deck/file/openapi2kong.md

 The Kong `request-validator` plugin can validate incoming requests against a user-provided JSON schema.

 The plugin can be configured manually, but `openapi2kong` can use the provided OpenAPI specification to configure the `request-validator` plugin for all routes automatically.
-To do enable this behavior, add the `x-kong-plugin-request-validator` at the root level to add it to all routes, at the path level to add it to all routes on that path, or on an operation to add it to a specific route.
+To enable this behavior, add the `x-kong-plugin-request-validator` at the root level to add it to all routes, at the path level to add it to all routes on that path, or on an operation to add it to a specific route.

 Omitting the `body_schema` and `parameter_schema` configuration options tells `openapi2kong` to automatically inject the schema for the current endpoint when generating a {{ site.base_gateway }} declarative configuration file.